AdobeDocs/campaign-web.en/help/v8/campaigns/create-campaigns.md

     >[!NOTE]
     >
     >You can always modify these properties later, from the **Configure campaign settings** icon, next to the campaign label.
-See this [section](gs-campaigns.md#campaign-dashboard)
+See this [section](gs-campaigns.md#campaign-dashboard).

 1. Click **Create**.
 1. Add workflows and deliveries to your campaign:

      * From the **Workflows** tab, click **Create workflow**.
 A default workflow is automatically added when you create your campaign.
-Lean more on how to [create a workflow](../workflows/create-workflow.md)
+Lean more on how to [create a workflow](../workflows/create-workflow.md).
      * From the **Deliveries** tab, click **Create delivery**.
 [Learn more](../msg/gs-messages.md)

 1. Use the **Logs** and **Reporting** buttons to analyze your campaign's performance.

 ## Monitor and track your campaign{#campaign-monitoring}

-Campaign monitoring is a key step to analyze your campaigns.
+Campaign monitoring is a key step to analyze your campaign's effectiveness.
 Open your campaign, and click the **Logs** button.

 You can also view the dedicated reports by clicking the **Reports** button.
 See this [section](../reporting/campaign-reports.md).